conancom/conancom/README.md

 ## Hello I'm Conan

-I like to do (but not limited to do) projects related to gaming or other entertainment medium.
+I like to do computer things and stuff.

-Currently knowing and doing stuff in MATLAB, Java, Python, Unreal Engine 4, HTML & CSS, PHP, JS, SQL, Kafka, Spark (Scala), C, and Kotlin
+🪐🪐🪐